soum1234-coder/CNN-Architectures-Transfer-learning-/README.md

 The purpose of this small experiment is to understand different transfer learning pretrained models.

-I have implemented three models-
+We have implemented three Pretrained models by explaining with its preprocessing part.

 1-Resnet50

 2-VGG16

 3.Mobilenet_v2